chulminy/CIVE497-CIVE700/task/task8/README.md

-# Task8: Development of a 3D measurement tool using structure from motion

-**Announcement**: March 00, 2019
+# Task8: Machine Learning Using Azure ML

+**Announcement**: April 02, 2020
-**Due date**: March 00, 2019 (Wednesday) before 11:59 pm
+**Due date**: April 25, 2020 (Wednesday) before 11:59 pm

-* Generate your own data !!! from existing models Add noises (such as gaussian noise)
-*
+**NO MORE DELAY: Please submit your report earlier**

+In this task, I am giving you two problems that can be easily solved by only tuning the parameters (except Problem 1(a)).
+However, to better understanding the neural network, I recommend reviewing all codes in the folder and making an effort to learn how the codes work.

-The main goal of this task is to understand the fundamental of structure from motion through developing your own measurement tool.
+The main goal of this task is to train your own machine learning models

+understand the fundamental of structure from motion through developing your own measurement tool.
 A draft of a code (`demo_code_v8_base.m`) is provided and you need to write your own codes in `YOUR CODE HERE` to complete your tool.
 11 Problems and relevant guidelines are included in the code.

+## Problem 1 (60 points)

+Yo
+1. Accuracy plot
+2.
+3. Repeat this process using

+## Problem 2 (60 points)
+You are going to make your own data set and training the models.
+If you see the I NNERUAL networks.
+I will give you extra marks if you generate creative dataset and For example.
+You can sovle regression problems.

 ## Submission of Your Work
 * You should turn in a report and codes to uw.task@gmail.com.
 When you send your email, please cc your email for future reference.